Burial Records Available Online

 Before you call or write for more information, PLEASE READ THE FOLLOWING:

 - We have records for both soldiers who were buried in the Cemetery and those who were sent home to the family for burial.
 If your soldier died in Lynchburg, we probably have a record of him, whether or not he is buried here today.

 - There are no records in Lynchburg from local Civil War hospitals.
-Any surviving records, which are fragmentary at best, are located at the National Archives in Washington, D.C.
-Their website, www.nara.gov, may be helpful.
+Most known surviving records, which are fragmentary at best, are located at the National Archives in Washington, D.C., or the American Civil War Museum in Richmond, Virginia.

 - We do not have records of ‘official cause of death’.
 The only indication of cause of death available to us is the occasional notation of “Small Pox” written beside a soldier’s name.

 - We do not have dates of death for our soldiers.
 We only have dates of burial.